-It’ll enable you to get more followers, while also give you a way to plan your posts so you can keep content fresh even when you’re so busy with shoots and editing photos you came home and collapse into bed.
+It’ll enable you to get more followers, while also giving you a way to plan your posts so you can keep content fresh even when you’re so busy with shoots and editing photos you came home and collapse into bed.

 Post your content on time

 Choose a few specific and engaging days of the week to post your Instagram content.
 It could be during the weekends or every alternate day.
-Always be consistent when posting content on Instagram and never breaking the pattern.
+Always be consistent when posting content on Instagram and never break the pattern.
 If you are posting on Mondays, Wednesdays, and Fridays, but suddenly stop posting for a week or so, you will break the chain and lose with respect to less reach and engagement.
-Do not overdo because that may annoy your prospects.
+Do not overdo it because that may annoy your prospects.
 You should post three times a week.